 After dinner, head to any of its many spots for a chat and vino in a small enoteche, sip Aperol spritz in an al fresco bistro, or savor artisan drinks or cocktails in one of its trendy bars.

-Its position, lying between Termini Station and the Colosseum, make it very accessible to all the main sights by day, and the best area for visitors who wish to enjoy its culinary treats and nightlife after dark.
+Its position, lying between Termini Station and the Colosseum, make it very accessible to all the main sights by day, and the best place to stay in Rome for visitors who wish to enjoy its culinary treats and nightlife after dark.

 Recommended Hotels near Monti